APA-Accredited Doctoral Internship in Health Service Psychology

 Facilities

-Doctoral interns are active trainees and service providers at SHaW-MH.
-Our staff is composed of 5 Ph.D. and Psy.D.
-Licensed Psychologists, 1 Staff Therapist, 9 Licensed Clinical Social Workers, 2 Psychiatric Advanced Nurse Practitioners, 4 Licensed Marriage and Family Therapist/Licensed Drug and Alcohol Counselor, 1 Licensed Professional Counselor Associate, and 5 Support Staff who provide administrative support to staff and interns.
-Approximately over 12% of the student body receives direct clinical services from SHaW-MH each year while nearly 20% of the student body is serviced through SHaW outreach and psychoeducational programming.
+Doctoral interns are active trainees and service providers at SHaW-Mental Health.
+SHaW Mental Health staff is composed of 6 Ph.D. and Psy.D.
+Licensed Psychologists, 1 Pre-Licensed Psychologist, 8Licensed Clinical Social Workers, 2 Psychiatric Advanced Nurse Practitioners, 3 Licensed Marriage and Family Therapist/Licensed Drug and Alcohol Counselor, and 5 Support Staff who provide administrative support to staff and interns.
+Over 12% of the student body receives direct clinical services from SHaW-MH each year while nearly 20% of the student body is served through SHaW outreach and psychoeducational programming.

 Training Model

-A Practitioner Model informed by Theory and Research guides the SHaW-MH Training Program.
+A Practitioner Model informed by Theory and Research guides the SHaW-Mental Health Training Program.
 Interns are trained to ground their practice of psychology in theory and research.
 This model is principally accomplished in an intensive, supervised university counseling center experience working with a multicultural group of interdisciplinary professionals.
 Imbued in this model are service provision, didactic and experiential instruction, and the use of psychological theory/research.

 SHaW provides a setting in which interns increase and strengthen their abilities to practice psychology throughout their year with the agency.
 Training involves developing both core skills and positive professional identity essential for the work of an entry-level psychologist providing services including: